So-so salaries, satisfying careers: what graduate engineers think of their jobs

 - Definitely be prepared for working in front of a computer screen; most engineers do so these days.

 - If you don’t have the patience to deal with days or weeks of setbacks or making no progress on a problem, then this isn’t the career for you.
 However, if you enjoy problem solving, then it's perfect.

 Go into the right job area

-Finally, they stressed that for the most satisfying career, you need to research which job area most interests you.
-Typical comments included:
+Finally, one piece of advice that has been given by a number of engineers is that, for the most satisfying career, you need to research which job area most interests you.
+Their comments include:

 - I think it is important that you have a genuine interest in the area you are going into: it makes it a lot easier to enjoy your job and consequently excel.